-This flowchart provides an overview of litigation and legal advice privilege under English law.
+This flowchart provides an overview of some of the key themes of legal professional privilege under English law.
 Other forms of privilege may be available (eg without prejudice privilege).
 Specific advice should be sought in connection with individual matters.

 Glossary of terms